 forced asked my husband to sit through several documentaries with me regarding medical interventions during labor and delivery.
 I had read books and relayed information about natural ways to support a healthy pregnancy, and otherwise filled my noggin with as much information as I could about the various ways to support an unmedicated birth.

 A home birth made my husband anxious.
 Despite being an otherwise healthy pregnancy, our second child was born premature due to an abnormality in my placenta that was found at 31 weeks.
 I had a less than 1% chance of being diagnosed with this condition.
 And I had a less than 1% chance of having the tumor be the size that it was.
 Keep those statistics in your mind for later.
 At 32 weeks and 3 days, I was induced and my son spent nearly a month in the NICU.
 He was healthy, but he needed time to grow.
-Despite my reassurances that our son’s complication had been caught ahead of time and that we would receive the same quality of care with a midwife, my husband was concerned about the possibility of a cord issue during delivery or other spontaneous issues that would could require hospital staff to intervene.
-I understood and agreed with him however was adamant that we look into alternatives to a traditional hospital birth.
+Despite my reassurances that our son’s complication had been caught ahead of time and that we would receive the same quality of care with a midwife, my husband was concerned about the possibility of a cord issue during delivery or other spontaneous issues that would require hospital staff to intervene.
+I understood and agreed with him, however was adamant that we look into alternatives to a traditional hospital birth.
 I had done that 3 times already, each time induced for one reason or another and I was determined to go into labor on my own this time.
 I was going to birth my child without medical intervention unless absolutely necessary.
 No Pitocin, no IVs, no constant hovering and no being stuck in a hospital bed unable to move around.
 I also wanted to be able to go home when I wanted.
 I wanted to be with my kids.
 It was one of the reasons I had wanted to birth at home, but if that wasn’t a possibility, I could at least attempt to find some alternative where I could be home with them as soon as possible.

 We compromised on a birthing center.
 It is run by midwives, but affiliated with an OBGYN and literally down the road from the hospital.
 They have all the equipment necessary to stabilize the baby should something occur and be able to transfer to the NICU within minutes.
 That satisfied my husband’s need for safety.
 The birthing center has comfortable sized rooms with